Frequently Asked Massage Therapy Questions

 How will I feel after my massage treatment?

 Most people feel very relaxed.
 Some experience a significant decrease or freedom from long-term aches and pains.
-Many feel a little slowed down for a short period and then notice an increase of energy, heightened awareness and increased productivity which can last for days.
+Many feel a little slowed down for a short period and then notice an increase in energy, heightened awareness and increased productivity which can last for days.
 If you received a deep massage, you may be slightly sore the next day - much like a good workout at the gym.
 Sometimes a hot shower or a soak in the tub can ease this soreness.
 After your session you should increase your water intake a bit.
 Just a glass or two more than normal is usually fine.
 This helps keep your body's tissues hydrated and healthy.

 When should I not get a massage?

 There are many other conditions in which I may need to adapt techniques (e.g. arthritis or osteoporosis, recent injuries or surgeries) or to avoid an area completely (e.g. cuts or burns).
-With some conditions it is a good idea to get an approval from your physician before you receive massage (cancer, certain heart conditions, pregnancy).
-This doesn't mean you can't get massage.
+With some conditions, it is a good idea to get an approval from your physician before you receive massage (cancer, certain heart conditions, pregnancy).
+This doesn't mean you can't get a massage.
 But it's always better to err on the side of caution.

 What if I get an erection during my massage?